 At the dinner table some months back, my daughter suddenly blurted out that she wanted to watch a concert by Ed Sheeran.
 As many of us will probably know, it cost a few hundred dollars just to watch a concert like this.
 My son who was listening in then went on to tell her why she should not waste her money.
 His reasoning was that it is so silly to spend so much money just for a few hours of fun when the same amount of money could be used to buy a 3-year subscription with Spotify where she could listen to many songs (including Ed Sheeran’s songs) many times over.
 Not surprisingly, the sister rolled her eyes and told her brother that there is a difference listening to Spotify and being in a live concert and that he needs to live for the moment and have a life!
 My son retorted and said she should be prudent and save for the future!
 Thankfully, they decided to stop the debate then and we could continue with our steamboat dinner peacefully.
 But as I later on reflected over the conversation between my children that evening, I realised that it reflected the 2 ideologies that have become popular in recent years.

 The first ideology is known as YOLO – You Only Live Once, which is along the same lines as the Latin “carpe diem” (“seize the day”).
 It is a call to live life to its fullest extent, even embracing behaviour which carries inherent risk.
 This acronym was most popularized in the 21st century by rapper Aubrey Drake Graham.
-The positives of this ideology is that it challenges us to live a purposeful life, giving our best in all that you do, knowing that “I shall pass through this world but once”.
+The positives of this ideology are that it challenges us to live a purposeful life, giving our best in all that you do, knowing that “I shall pass through this world but once”.
 But If we adopt this ideology to the extreme from a personal finance perspective, it might entail us spending frivolously just to live for today, for the moment.
 But the result of it is that we might save nothing for tomorrow and become financially irresponsible.

 The second ideology is the FIRE ideology – Financial Independence, Retire Early.
 The FIRE movement is a lifestyle movement towards living a life of thrift so that one can, as the acronym implies, achieve financial independence and retire early.
 Those seeking to FIRE will intentionally maximise their saving rate by finding ways to increase income or decrease expenses.
 The main ideas behind the FIRE movement originated in the 1992 best-selling book Your Money or Your Life written by Vicki Robin and Joe Dominguez as well as the 2010 book Early Retirement Extreme by Jacob Lund Fisker.
 The positives of this ideology are that we are financially prudent and achieve financial freedom early.
 But If we adopt this ideology to the extreme, then we might scrimp and save so much for the future that we don’t live life today.
 We might say that we can live life when we have achieved FIRE.
 But as we all know, some things in life are time-sensitive and once you passed them, we lose them forever.
 Some of these things involve spending time and money in activities that build memories with children when they are young or our parents while they are still healthy.
 And if unfortunately, life hands us a bad card and we expire early before we retire, we might not have live at all.